GSA-TTS/identity-idva-docs/index.md

 if vendor identity verification capabilities meet equity standards across various demographics.
 This study will enable GSA to make a data-driven decision on whether to pursue facial verification capabilities, to determine baseline performance metrics, and to provide real-world identity verification pass rate data to the broader Federal community.
-To register to participate in this study, click [here](https://feedback.gsa.gov/jfe/form/SV_1XEHtWHnWUp2LoG).
+To register to participate in this study, click <a href="https://feedback.gsa.gov/jfe/form/SV_1XEHtWHnWUp2LoG" target="_blank">here</a>.